 One way to energize teaching about U.S. cities or countries around the world is to have students look at them as travel destinations.
 The first step is to bring in examples of travel brochures (readily available at most travel agencies, AAA, and tourist bureaus) and discuss what makes them interesting, exciting, and informative.
 Then, based on places you have been teaching about, have individual students or student groups create travel brochures for a particular location.
 Students should include at least three reasons why this place might attract visitors and use a simple tri-fold format.
 Students can illustrate their brochures with drawings or pictures from magazines or the internet.

 In this activity, students become journalists for a famous news magazine.
 Their assignment is to select a "Person of the Year" for the next issue.
 As journalists, they need to convince their editor-in-chief that the person they have selected is deserving of this title.
 Students write a brief article that explains their choice based on research.
 Students should also design a magazine cover honoring this person.
 When the projects are complete, consider having students give oral presentations and then take a class vote to decide which person they learned about is deserving of the title "Most Outstanding Person of the Year."

 Have students write poems about people or places they have been learning about in social studies.
 The poem can be in the form of an acrostic, in which the first letter of each line begins with a letter of the person's name.
 The lines consist of words or phrases describing the person's characteristics.
 Another type of poem is the diamante, which takes its name from the diamond-shaped form it makes.
 Here's the formula:

 two adjectives to describe the person

 three verbs that tell how the person acted or felt

 person's last name

-These ideas were adapted from the Making Social Studies Come Alive!
-By Marilyn Kretzer, Marleine Slobin, and Madella Williams, © 1996, published by Scholastic.
+These ideas were adapted from Making Social Studies Come Alive! by Marilyn Kretzer, Marleine Slobin, and Madella Williams (© 1996, Scholastic).